 Calculating the gaining ratio is essential when there are changes in a partnership structure that impact the distribution of profit, assets, and liabilities.
 Below are situations where the gaining ratio becomes a necessity:

-- Retirement of a Partner: When a partner retires, their share is reallocated to the remaining partners based on the gaining ratio.
-This ensures the fair distribution of profit among continuing partners.
+- Retirement of a Partner: When a partner retires, his share is transferred to the other partners in proportion to the gaining ratio.
+This means that profit is distributed equitably among continuing partners.

 - Death of a Partner: In the unfortunate event of a partner’s death, their profit share is distributed among the surviving partners.
 The gaining ratio provides a structured way to calculate the new profit-sharing ratio.